 Keeping in touch

 Your family and friends are bound to want to know how you and your baby are doing but it can seem overwhelming to have to tell the same thing to lots of people over and over again.
 Some of our parents have found that nominating one person to pass on information helps, as they only have to call that one person.
-If you do want to have a chat, there are card phones in various places around the hospital, or you could use your mobile phone in designated safe areas.
+If you do want to have a chat, you can use your mobile phone in designated safe areas.

 While we want you to be as involved in looking after your baby as you feel able, we want you to have some time out too.
 Please do not feel you have to spend every minute with your baby.
 It is important that you have some time out too.
-It can help to have a walk around too.
+It can help to have a gentle walk outside daily.

 Keeping your strength up